Azure SQL Database Configuration

 Create the Azure SQL database

-The Azure SQL database instance has to be created in the .
-See the Microsoft article for more information on how to create the database.
+The Azure SQL database instance has to be created in the Azure Portal.
+See the Quickstart: Create a single database - Azure SQL Database Microsoft article for more information on how to create the database.
 Once you've completed the instructions, you'll have:

 • The name of the Azure SQL server